DAOmasons/RuleBook/faqs/grantShipsFAQ.md

 :::

 ::: details Q: How is Grant Ship’s performance measured?
-A: At the end of each season, each Grant Ship is required to submit a Portfolio Report.
-Portfolio Reports are ranked during the Ship Ranking Vote at the end of each season.
+A: At the end of each season, a portfolio report is generated from all available onchain allocations and attestations.
+Portfolio Reports are ranked by voters during the Ship Ranking Vote at the end of each season.
 :::

 ::: details Q: Why isn’t there a set governance structure for each Grant Ship?